Mr8lueSky/json_validator/README.md

 event: 6b1984e5-4092-4279-9dce-bdaa831c7932.json
 There is no such schema to validate this event.
-Change 'event' field to schema that exist or create ne schema
+Change 'event' field to schema that exist or create new schema

 event: a95d845c-8d9e-4e07-8948-275167643a40.json